 Management of Employee Engagement for Productivity

-To keep the productivity of employees high, some measures for managing employee engagement in the organization are essential.
+To keep employees’ productivity high, some measures for managing employee engagement are essential.

 Some of the ways to manage the engagement of employees by focusing on the employee are: